UnlyEd/GraphCMS-cache-boilerplate/README.md

 - `volatile-random`: randomly evicts keys with an "expire" field set

 > The recommended choice is `allkeys-lfu`, so that the impact of re-fetching data is minimised as much as possible.

-#### Password

-> Use the same database password for all redislabs accounts that contain a redis instance related to the staging environment.
-> Same goes for production, we use the same password for all production instances.

-This way, it's much easier to manage (one password per environment, not one per env/customer).

 ---